JuliaReach/Reachability.jl/README.md

-# ReachabilityAffineSystems.jl
+# Reachability.jl

-Reachability and Safety Problems for Affine Systems with Nondeterministic Inputs
+Reachability and Safety Properties of Affine ODEs with Nondeterministic Inputs